 And don’t forget hiring a car or Van is a cheaper option once you do the math with ownership cost per km / per head.

-We know its hard or virtually impossible to switch from EV to ICE, but not to worry, we have enough options, whilst it’s getting better and wider with both range and availability.
+We know it’s hard or virtually impossible to switch from EV to ICE, but not to worry, we have enough options, whilst it’s getting better and wider with both range and availability.

-For now, the best solution will be replacing with a used battery.
+For now, the best solution will be to replace it with a used battery.
 There are statuary and legal barrier for now.
-In fact it seems barriers have created a black market, as a repercussion of the import restrictions.
+In fact, it seems barriers have created a black market, as a repercussion of the import restrictions.

 Here we have a Q&A session (in Sinhala), answering most of your common questions.